BKR or EVR: What Does a Mortgage Lender Really See?

 • proportionality

-• balancing of interests
+• weighing of interests

-• accuracy of the registration
+• correctness of the registration

 • necessity of continuation